shushkovsky/shushkovsky.github.io/_pages/about.md

 In the past, I interned at Amazon Web Services in Seattle, played semi-pro soccer in the NPSL, and interned at PostEra.

 After graduation, I'll be working full time as a software engineer at PostEra.

+Outside of work and school, I love to play volleyball, small-sided soccer, and footvolley.